minrk/piphub/README.md

-# piphub: pip for GitHub
+# piphub: pip wrapper for GitHub

-piphub is a trivial wrapper for installing Python projects from GitHub with pip.
+piphub is a trivial wrapper for doing developer installs of Python projects from GitHub with pip.

 To install: